-The Complainant considers that the Respondent has no rights or legitimate interests in respect of the disputed domain name, mainly because the Complainant has neither licensed nor otherwise authorized the Respondent to use its marks or to apply for or use any domain name incorporating the trademark CARREFOUR.
-The Complainant further asserts that although the Respondent is not using the disputed domain name, any future use cannot be considered for a bona fide offering of goods and services.
+The Complainant considers that the Respondent has no rights or legitimate interests in respect of the disputed domain name, mainly because the Complainant has neither licensed nor otherwise authorized the Respondent to use its marks or to apply for or use any domain name incorporating the trademark TEVA.

+The Complainant states that disputed domain name is redirected to Complainant's global website.
+The Complainant further asserts that although the Respondent is not using the disputed domain name, any future use cannot be considered as a bona fide offering of goods and services.

-Finally, in addressing the question of registration and use of the disputed domain name in bad faith, the Complainant observes that the Respondent is well aware of the Complainant's trademark considering their trademark is so widely well-known that it is inconceivable that the Respondent ignored the Complainant or its earlier rights and that anyway a quick trademark search would have revealed to the Respondent the existence of the Complainant and its trademarks.
+Finally, in addressing the question of registration and use of the disputed domain name in bad faith, the Complainant observes that the Respondent is well aware of the Complainant's trademark considering that it has redirected the disputed domain name to the Complainant's global website.